12th AFREN Doctoral Workshop in Digital Economics organized with the support of the Chair

 From March 21, 2024 to March 22, 2024

-The 15th Paris Conference on Digital Economics will be held on March 21 and 22, 2024 at Télécom Paris in Palaiseau.
-The keynote speakers will be Michelle Sovinsky (University of Mannheim) and Steve Tadelis (UC Berkeley).
+The 15th Paris Conference on Digital Economics took place on March 21 and 22, 2024 at Télécom Paris in Palaiseau.
+The keynote speakers were Michelle Sovinsky (University of Mannheim) and Steve Tadelis (UC Berkeley).

 11th AFREN Doctoral Workshop in Digital Economics organized with the support of the Chair